-It is important to prepare for standardized exams.
-Because some students find it difficult to study on their own, BUA works with Revolution Prep, an outside test prep company, to provide resources during a student's junior year to prepare for the SAT in March and/or the ACT in April.
-A mailing goes out to all BUA juniors each fall with details on the fee-based courses.
-In addition, juniors have the opportunity take free, graded, full-length SAT and/or ACT practice tests at BUA.
+Should students be interested in seeking support to prepare for standardized tests, BUA works with Revolution Prep, an outside test prep company, to provide resources during a student's junior year to prepare for the SAT and/or the ACT.
+We will share information with all BUA juniors in the fall with details on the fee-based courses.
+In addition, juniors have the opportunity to take free, graded, full-length SAT and/or ACT practice tests at BUA.

 Khan Academy offers free online resources for test preparation, as well; for more information, go to the College Board website.
 BUA also maintains a list of additional test preparation companies, resources and tutors.
+Some students also find that simply purchasing a test prep book and working diligently on an individual basis can be an effective and highly affordable way to prepare for the tests.
 Please see the college counselors for more information.